JannikLa/brightest-color/README.md

 ## Requirements
 - Python 3.9 or higher

+## Implmentation Details
+- The program assumes a valid input list of two or more hexadecimal color values.
+It will raise an error if the input is invalid, but will not correct for missing '#' or similar issues.
+- The correctness of the functionality is tested using unittests in the `tests` directory.
+The tests cover various scenarios, including edge cases and invalid inputs.

 ## Task

 Hexadecimal color values are used for color values in frontend programming.